garjust/chessv2/src/chess/README.md

     - Store elsewhere?
     - If weight is stored elsewhere that removes a blocker to packing everything into 32bit
+- Pack castling availabiltiy into integer as a first foray into bit packing
+  - move execution creates 3 objects for this every move

 - Decrease weight of moves to squares attacked by pawns
 - *Opening book* (Kevin will fried liver me)